EngineHub/WorldGuard/README.txt

 WorldGuard on your server.
 You can either restart your server or use /reloadplugin WorldGuard to reload the configuraton file after editing it.

+NOTE: Some features may require a custom version of hMod.
+When the server is loaded with the plugin, WorldGuard will tell you missing features.

+- summary-on-start (def. false)
+    Print a summary of WorldGuard's protection settings at-a-glance when the plugin is loaded.

 - item-durability (def. true)
     Enables item durability.